 - Research methods for sport, health and exercise

-Application for the full-time course is through UCAS using code XC16 and application to the part-time programme is through the College website.
+Application for the full-time course is through UCAS using code XC16 and application to the part-time programme is through our online application form.

 Two years full-time or three years part-time.
 This usually includes three days per week academic study.

 Many students decide to enrol on the final year BSc Sport, Exercise Science and Health programme after successful completion of this course.

 Roles for graduates include teaching, sports coaching (high-performance / local authority), an exercise leader in the health or care sector, an instructor in the exercise industry, health and well-being advisers, lifestyle coaches, sports therapy fitness health and safety officer, and youth leaders.